 Remember, it too is a cool-toned gray so don’t hold back from using this paint color.

-Also, don’t forget about buying real-time swatches and samples to determine the tonality of the paint in your home’s lighting.
+Also, don’t forget about buying real-time samples to determine the tonality of the paint in your home’s lighting.
 Pick samples up from Samplize.

-Where to Use Sherwin Williams Big Chill in Homes?
+Where to Use Sherwin Williams Big Chill in Your Home?

 So, as a neutral or a base, you could definitely use Big Chill in your homes!